 Bargaining can look like a need to gain control and find a solution to your situation.
 One partner may have that ‘if only’ feeling, and try to make it work.
 Couples often attempt reconciliation or couples counselling at this stage.
 Even if you know deep inside that separation is the right option, it’s common to give things another chance.
 While around 20% of couples do reconcile successfully, sometimes this stage is about putting off the inevitable.

 Stage 4: Depression

 At this stage, the realities of separation set in.
 It’s not uncommon to experience feelings of hopelessness, especially if attempts to make it work have failed.
 Remember, you are experiencing loss – sadness is normal.
-In this stage of the grieving process, people often feel physically and mentally exhausted.
+People often feel physically and mentally exhausted at this stage of the grieving process.
 Your eating and sleeping may be affected, and you might retreat socially.
 It’s easy to feel isolated at this stage, especially if you and your partner had the same circle of friends.
-Perhaps your family loved your ex and you feel guilty.
+Perhaps your family loved your ex, and you feel guilty.
 It’s important to know that you are not alone.
-Many have been down this path before you and there is a way through.
+Many have been down this path before you, and there is a way through.
 Speak to a professional if you feel you are struggling.
 Your GP is the place to start.